home-automation-india/home-automation-india.github.io/docker-and-self-hosted-apps/the-traefik-stack/the-traefik-stack.md

 # Installation

-My storage locatio  is `/mnt/dietpi_userdata/traefik`
+My storage location will be `/mnt/dietpi_userdata/traefik`

-The domain I will be using is lan.ha-india.com
+The domain I will be using is `lan.siddhu.dev`
+## Get CloudFlare token

+Login to CloudFlare

+ - Click on the User Icon on the right top.
+ - Navigate to `API Tokens`.
+ - Click on `Vew` next to `Global API Key`.
+ - Complete captcha if shown.
+ - Copy the key to use with stack below.

 ## Create a dedicated network for connecting all containers and stacks